-MOL has two Compliance Advisory Service Desks - internal and external - for group company employees.
-Outside attorneys are responsible for the external desk, reporting reported issues to the Compliance Committee Office and liaising between persons who reported the issues and the company on follow-up communications.
+MOL has Compliance Advisory Service Desks-internal and external- etc to enable MOL's executives and staff, agency workers and external stakeholders and those of its group companies to consult or report on overall compliance issues (including Antitrust Act-related concerns, corrupt practices in general, human rights violations).
+Outside attorneys are responsible for the external desk, reporting issues that arise to the Compliance Committee Office and liaising between persons who reported the issues and the company on follow-up communications.
 The desks accept anonymous reporting and strictly maintain the confidentiality of the persons who reported an issue.
 In addition, those who report a breach of compliance, and those who cooperate in related investigations are fully protected from any reprisal.
-We also accept reports relating to compliance issues from external parties such as domestic and international business partners at our website.
+We also accept reports relating to compliance issues from external stakeholders, including domestic and international business partners, on our website.